dotnet/designs/accepted/2023/simplify-output-paths.md

 ### Finding the output path from scripts

 Today, the output path is likely hardcoded in many places that interact with MSBuild (build scripts, CI pipelines, etc.).
 If those are going to need to be updated, it would be better if they could be updated in a way that makes them resilient to output path changes.
 To do this, we should provide a way for a script to call in to MSBuild and get the output path value.
 This will be a separate design proposal, right now we have it tracked with the following work item: https://github.com/dotnet/msbuild/issues/3911

+## Looking for a .sln file in the convention

+If we ever enable the new output path format by default, we would want it to work for projects without a Directory.Build.props file.
+In that case we would want to update the convention so that if a Directory.Build.props file isn't found, it will look for a folder with a `.sln` file in it, walking up the directory tree from the current project folder to the root.
+When a `.sln` file is found, the artifacts folder would be put in that same directory.

+To implement this, we would probably need an additional intrinsic MSBuild function, as the `GetDirectoryNameOfFileAbove` function doesn't support wildcards for the file name